-Datascape v1 was launched in 2012, and since then we have used it on a wide variety of projects, visualising everything from cyberdata to windfarms.
+Datascape v1 was launched in 2012, and we used it on a wide variety of projects, visualising everything from cyberdata to windfarms.
 It was written using the Unity3D game engine as that was the sort of environment we were familiar with.
 However, in practice we found three big drawbacks of Unity for this sort of application: